wn-doolittle/caliper-spec/caliper.md

 | [AssignableEvent](#assignableEvent) | [Person](#person) P1 | [deactivated](#deactivated) | [DigitalResource](#digitalResource) D1 | [dateTime](#dateTime) T5 | &nbsp; |

 #### TODO
-* Decide whether Attempt should be the object of the interaction
 * Do we need to add a submitted action?

 <a name="forumProfile" />